Collateral Damage (The Wire): Plot summary

 At the bar, Ziggy asks his cousin Nick to partner with him in selling drugs through a connection named "White Mike."
 Nick refuses his offer.
 On the way to a job, the stevedores are stopped at a police DUI checkpoint led by Sergeant Ellis Carver.
-Ziggy meets White Mike and asks him to give him the package with payment to follow, but Mike refuses since Ziggy has messed up his last two attempts.
+Ziggy meets White Mike and asks to give him the package with payment to follow, but Mike refuses since Ziggy has messed up his last two attempts.
 After the stevedores are released, Horseface infiltrates Valchek's district station and steals a surveillance van filled with equipment.
-He drives it to the docks and La La, Frank, and Nick help him load it into a container.
-Valchek assembles and briefs his new detail, including Prez, in their port side offices.
+He drives it to the docks and La La, Frank and Nick help him load it into a container.
+Valchek assembles and briefs his new detail, including his son-in-law Prez, at their port side offices.

-Brianna Barksdale visits her brother Avon in prison and pleads with him to look out for her son D'Angelo, as he took a 20-year sentence for their family.
+Brianna Barksdale visits her brother Avon in prison and pleads with him to look out for her son D'Angelo, as he took a twenty-year sentence for their family.
 When Brianna informs him that the New York Dominicans are no longer doing business with the Barksdales, Avon recommends an Atlanta contact named Vargas.
-Brianna and Avon also note that D'Angelo's girlfriend Donette has not been keeping in touch with him.
-Wee-Bey Brice is harassed by a corrections officer named Dwight Tilghman, who is the cousin of one of the victims of a crime that Wee-Bey took the fall for.
+Brianna and Avon note that D'Angelo's girlfriend Donette has not been keeping in touch with him.
+Wee-Bey is harassed by a corrections officer named Dwight Tilghman, who is the cousin of one of the victims of a crime that Wee-Bey took the fall for.
 Avon tells Stringer that he needs to help with Tilghman and asks that he find Donette.
 Stringer questions D'Angelo's loyalty, but Avon insists he can be trusted.
 Avon finds D'Angelo snorting heroin with another inmate and tells him that they need to talk.

-Using fake Coast Guard identification, Serge and an associate go to Philadelphia and order the ship held in port.
-When one of the crewmen comes ashore, they chase him down, beat him, and throw him into the back seat.
-Serge and the associate violently interrogate the crewman, who turns out to be a Turk named Sam.
+Using fake Coast Guard identification, Sergei and an associate go to Philadelphia.
+When one of the crewmen on the cargo ship comes ashore, they chase him down, beat him and throw him into the back seat of their car.
+Sergei and the associate violently interrogate the crewman, who turns out to be a Turk named Sam.
 After Vondas and The Greek arrive, Sam initially pleads for his life in Greek, but after an ostensibly kind request from The Greek to tell him what happened, he admits that he allowed his crew access to the smuggled prostitutes in exchange for money and that one of them was killed when she resisted.
-Her body was dumped overboard while the crew killed the other women to silence them.
+Her body was dumped overboard, and Sam killed the other women to silence them.
 Once Sam's tale is finished, Vondas slowly cuts his throat.
-The Greek orders Serge to leave the corpse without fingerprints or a face.
+The Greek orders Sergei to leave the corpse without fingerprints or a face.